JalenBuilds case study / regulated · platform Live live Vercel app

 The business problem.

-Licensed delivery operators have a storefront, but the back half of delivery — dispatch confidence, menu accuracy, driver handoff, and compliance handling — is still brittle.
+Licensed delivery businesses have a storefront, but the back half of delivery — dispatch confidence, menu accuracy, driver handoff, and compliance handling — is still brittle.
 BudHub puts ordering, dispatch, and driver workflow into one controlled system so live orders don't expose the gaps.

 § 02 System constraints